The importance of a professional franchise association

 Evaluation

-Finally, it would benefit the professionalism of a franchise association if election and evaluation systems for board members (and committee members) were implemented.
-An election system promotes a good reflection of the base and allows for the assessment of capacities and integrity.
-Board and committee members should be elected or selected based on region, business phase, gender, experience, multi- or single-unit franchisee, and/or other criteria.
+Lastly, introducing election and evaluation systems for board (and committee) members would enhance professionalism within franchise associations.
+Elections encourage a good reflection of the membership base, allowing assessment of capabilities and integrity.
+Members should be elected or selected based on region, business phase, gender, experience, whether they manage single or multiple units, and other criteria.

-On the other hand, the functioning of these selected or elected board and committee members could be evaluated using an assessment system.
-For instance, once or twice a year during the general members' meeting, through a 360-degree assessment, or via an online survey among the members.
-For both systems, it is crucial that they are well-established in the statutes and/or the bylaws.
-However, a major caveat for both is that they only really become relevant when alternative board and committee members are available; otherwise, it is not possible to act on the results of such a system.
-In short, properly establishing the representation of franchisees is essential for the effective functioning of a franchise association.
-Do you need support in this area?
-Feel free to contact us through the form below.
+On the other hand, the performance of these selected or elected board and committee members could be evaluated using an evaluation system.
+For example, once or twice a year during the general members' meeting, a 360-degree review, or via an online survey among the members.
+Both systems should be well-anchored in the statutes and/or the bylaws.
+A major caveat for both is that they are really only relevant if alternative board and committee members are available, as otherwise there is no way to act upon the outcomes of such a system.